naseeb-helali/secure-vpc-foundation/runbooks/flowlogs-troubleshooting.md

 Frequent problems observed in test environments -->No objects → check IAM policy for s3:PutObject; verify correct VPC target.

 Only ACCEPT or only REJECT → review SG/NACL rules; generate more traffic.
 Empty/old logs → ensure active traffic; wait a few minutes for delivery.
 Notes
 Keep traffic type ALL for validation.
-Apply lifecycle policies to manage S3 cost and retention.
+Apply lifecycle policies to manage S3 cost and retention.-->
--->